LokeshwarPrasad3/MakeBirthdayWish/README.md

+# Birthday React App

+A React application for managing birthday reminders and celebrations.

+## Description

+This project is a React-based birthday reminder application that helps users keep track of upcoming birthdays and manage celebrations.
+Built with React + Vite for optimal performance and modern development experience.

+## Features

+- Birthday reminder management
+- Real-time updates with HMR (Hot Module Replacement)
-# React + Vite
+- Modern React development setup with Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+- Fast development and build times

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- ESLint integration for code quality
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Choice between Babel and SWC for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+- User-friendly interface
+- Responsive design